banzaicloud/pipeline/docs/developer.md

 ### Authentication setup

-At least of the followings has to be configured:
+At least one of the followings has to be configured:

 - Setup your Pipeline GitHub OAuth application according to [this guide](./github-app.md)
 - Setup your Pipeline Google OAuth application according to [this guide](./google-app.md)